 “Placebos have a stronger impact and are more complex than we realized,” said Christopher Fuchs, the managing director of the BÄK, when the study was released.
 “They are hugely important in medicine today.”
 The following month, a McGill University survey triggered shock ripples with its revelation that 20 per cent of Canadian medical school doctors prescribed placebos to unknowing patients and that more than 35 per cent of psychiatrists prescribed medications in “subtherapeutic” doses, or below the minimal recommended therapeutic level.
 A glimpse into why that is the case can be found in The Emperor’s New Drugs: Exploding the Antidepressant Myth, a new book by British psychologist Irving Kirsch, who embarked on a 15-year scientific quest that examined all 42 FDA reviews of the six most widely used antidepressant drugs; he discovered placebos to be 82 per cent as effective.

-Doctors working in pain and general primary care, as well as psychiatrists, are starting to pay close attention to the placebo effect, says Ted Kaptchuk, an associate professor at Harvard Medical School who has studied placebos for 15 years.
+Doctors working in pain and general primary care, as well as psychiatrists, are starting to pay close attention to the placebo effect, says Ted Kaptchuk, an associate professor at Harvard Medical School who has studied placebos for over two decades.
 “For a lot of common complaints that doctors see on a regular basis—the bread and butter of health care—there aren’t a lot of drugs to help.
 And those that are available are only marginally better than placebos and come with side effects.”

 Placebos have limits, Kaptchuk says.
 “They don’t shrink tumours or help you with memory.”
 But they can help in areas he defines as “subjective complaints of self-appraisal” such as nausea and pain.
 That doctors are prescribing placebos doesn’t surprise him: “Physicians are trained to give drugs—they’re a conveyor belt to the pharmaceutical industry.
 That may sound facetious, but there’s truth to it.
 So they give sub-optimal doses to please patients, to make people feel they are being taken care of.”
 This in itself can be therapeutic, says Kaptchuk.
 He speaks of healing as an art, as well as a science: “A lot of what we’re doing is the context of healing, the ritual of healing, not the drug itself.
 And sometimes the context is much more powerful than the drug.”